11+ & 13+ exams

 Most people start at the beginning of Year 5, which is fine.
 However, if possible, six months earlier than that is ideal for two reasons.
 First, it gives you two summers to prepare.
 Summer is the key time given the amount of freedom available away from fixed schedules and extracurricular activities.
 Secondly, learning things slowly over time (drip-feeding) always trumps cramming, which involves immeasurably more stress for the parents and child.
 Starting earlier, depending upon the school, also allows the parents to prepare their child for the CAT exam, which is important to many top-tier schools.
 At the very top academic schools, if your child scores below 125 on the CAT, you will need to ace the written papers or ISEB pre-tests and the interviews to have much of a chance.
 Sound harsh?
 Yes, it is.

-What or how do I teach my children for the exam?
+What or how do I teach my children for the exams?

 Schools like to say that they create exams that are tutor-proof: this is a common untruth in this annual rite of passage.
 You want to get better at piano?
 Practice the piano.
 Want to get better at tennis?
 Play more tennis.
 And if you want your child to be able to think more logically and creatively, he or she can practise that, too.
 Studies abound proving that creativity can be nurtured, as can logical thought (playing chess is one great endeavour to build this type of mental scaffolding).
 I have developed a few key exercises that, over time, help develop the thinking necessary to have a good shot at capturing that extra 20%.